20 – 24 inches

 Most Bullsky Mastiffs grow up to be healthy, happy dogs with little to no health issues.
 But there are a small handful of problems that owners of this spectacular breed should be aware of.

 Like with most dog breeds, male Bullsky Mastiffs are usually a little bigger than their female counterparts.
-Females are just as independent as males, and the boys are just as affectionate as the girls.
+Female Bullmastiff & Siberian Husky mixes are just as independent as males, and the boys are just as affectionate as the girls.
 Many owners report that males seem to be easier to potty train than females.
 But overall, both genders have loving, loyal qualities that owners should appreciate just the same.